Skip to main content

 A close-up of a bagel sandwich on brown paper on a table.

-Optavia / Optavia
+Optavia / Facebook

-• Weight Loss – Focusing on putting the client in a caloric deficit will result in overall, initial weight loss.
+• Weight loss – Focusing on putting the client in a caloric deficit will result in overall initial weight loss.

-• Personal 1-on-1 Coaching – Any diet can have a caloric deficit for weight loss, but the additional help of an actual coach to help teach mindful habits can be very beneficial with the added bonus of extra accountability.
+• Personal 1-on-1 coaching – Any diet can have a caloric deficit for weight loss, but the additional help of an actual coach to help teach mindful habits can be very beneficial with the added bonus of extra accountability.

-• Easy to Follow – The diet is a home-based food delivery service that keeps it simple depending on which plan you are doing and makes sticking with it easy.
+• Easy to follow – The diet is a home-based food delivery service that keeps it simple depending on which plan you are doing and makes sticking with it easy.
 No need to track or count, just reheat and eat.

-Three mushroom bun sliders with cheese, tomatoes, and lettuce on a rectangular plate served on a circular wooden tray.
+Three mushroom bun sliders with cheese, tomatoes, and lettuce on a rectangular plate on a circular wooden tray.

-Optavia / Optavia
+Optavia / Facebook

-• Long Term Success RateA 2017 study found that “commercial weight-loss programs consistently fail to produce modest but clinically meaningful weight loss with high rates of attrition suggesting that many clients find dietary changes required by these programs unsustainable for long term goals.”
+• Long-term success rate – A 2017 study found that “commercial weight-loss programs consistently fail to produce modest but clinically meaningful weight loss with high rates of attrition, suggesting that many clients find dietary changes required by these programs unsustainable for long-term goals.”

-• Sales Pressure and Costly – Just like any type of delivery service, there are additional costs for delivery and convenience.
-Then there’s the whole added sales pitch built into the system as well.
+• Sales pressure and costly – Just like any type of delivery service, there are additional costs for delivery and convenience.
+Then, there’s the whole added sales pitch built into the system as well.

-• Highly Processed – Any type of food that is prepackaged is going to be processed which can lead to chronic inflammation and gut health issues.
+• Highly processed – Any type of food that is prepackaged is going to be processed, which can lead to chronic inflammation and gut health issues.

 Arroz con pollo served on a plate on a table with "Optavia" at the bottom right corner.

-Optavia / Optavia
+Optavia / Facebook

 If you want an even better place to start, check out our take on some of the best diets available right now and see which one is best for you.
 Hint: They are the ones that have been around for decades and are sustainable long-term.